 The Division of Tourism will consider applications as follows:

-d.
-The Division of Tourism WILL NOT consider applications from communities in excess of 100,000 population unless part of a territory application as specified in "a" or unless part of a multi-jurisdictional application involving one or more communities as specified in "b".
+- The Division of Tourism will not consider applications from communities in excess of 100,000 population unless part of a territory application as specified in "a" or unless part of a multi-jurisdictional application involving one or more communities as specified in "b".